 There are requirements that buildings should meet to be eligible for the 45L tax credit.
 For one, a building must have energy efficiency rates that don’t exceed those of the national average.
 A point to note is that a majority of buildings constructed in recent years are likely to meet these standards because of the current energy saving norms.
 For this reason, it is advisable for a developer to get evaluations for buildings constructed in the past four years to verify the energy efficiency.
 Certified engineers are responsible for conducting the costs segregation studies to determine the eligibility of a particular development.

 The other requirement is that a property should be no less than three stories.
 Note that a single-story parking garage or a below ground floor qualify as one floor, so a developer should consider that when concussing or rehabilitating an existing property.
 Another qualifier is that there must be energy savings features included in the property, like R-value doors, windows, HVAC systems, insulation, and roofing.
+24 hour locksmith guarantees you secure and well-protected doors.
 Residential properties that make the cut for the credit include townhouses, condominium units, detached houses, apartments, and single-family homes.

 Importance of 45L Tax Credit